tainn/graphql-schema-diff/README.md

 By default, they are volumed to `/var/data/anilist-gql-diff` on the host.

+## Webhook

+If provided, a notification of a new schema version is sent to the specified webhook URL.

 ## Env

 Configurations should be specified in the root `.env` file.
 See `.env.example` for corresponding keys.